nathan-ts/weather-app/README.md

 # Weather App

 This is a simple weather app built in React.
+Search for a city to see what the current weather is.

 Inspired by [Sonny](https://medium.com/sonny-sangha).